Installation on Windows

 To install PHP with the Web Platform Installer, select the Products tab at the top of the window and select the following packages (by pressing the Add buttons next to the packages):

-Microsoft Drivers 5.3 for PHP 7.2 for SQL Server in IIS
+Microsoft Drivers 5.8 for PHP 7.3 for SQL Server in IIS or Microsoft Drivers 5.8 for PHP 7.4 for SQL Server in IIS

 The SQL Driver package is required by TestRail to connect to SQL Server databases.
 Now install both packages and all dependencies (such as IIS itself) by clicking the Install button.
 Please make sure to install the full IIS Edition and not IIS Express.

 If you don’t want to use the Web Platform Installer to install PHP, Microsoft also explains how to install PHP manually on IIS 6 and IIS 7.
 Also install the Microsoft SQL Server Driver for PHP when installing PHP manually.
 The driver needs the SQL Server Native Client to be installed (this is installed automatically for you when you use the Web Platform Installer).

 TestRail has been designed to have as few dependencies on external applications and PHP extensions as possible to make it run on various operating systems and platforms.
 To use TestRail on Windows with a SQL Server database, the following PHP extensions are required:

 - sqlsrv PHP extension to access SQL Server databases

 - curl PHP extension to check for updates etc.

 - json PHP extension for config files and integrations

 - mbstring PHP extension for working with Unicode strings